Whitchurch railway station (Wales): History

 In March 2025, the BBC included the station in a list of "Britain's 10 worst performing stations by percentage of cancelled trains".

 Service

-Monday to Saturday, there is a half-hourly service southbound to Cardiff Central and onwards to Penarth and to Coryton northbound with a service running in the nights Coryton-Bridgend via Vale Of Glamorgan.
-There is no Sunday service.
+Monday to Saturday, there is a half-hourly service southbound to Cardiff Central and onwards to Penarth and to Coryton northbound with a service running in the nights Coryton-Bridgend via Vale of Glamorgan.
+A Sunday service was introduced for the first time in December 2025.